-Normally, erlang:now/0 will not immediately reflect sudden changes in the system time in order to keep timers (include receive after) working.
-Instead, if the system time is changed, the time maintained by erlang:now/0 will only slowly be adjusted towards the new system time.
+Normally, erlang:now/0 will not immediately reflect sudden changes in the system time, in order to keep timers (including receive-after) working.
+Instead, the time maintained by erlang:now/0 is slowly adjusted towards the new system time.
 (Slowly means in one percent adjustments; if the time is off by one minute, the time will be adjusted in 100 minutes.)

-When the '+c' option is given, this slow adjustment will not take place.
+When the +c option is given, this slow adjustment will not take place.
 Instead erlang:now/0 will always reflect the current system time.
 Note that timers are based on erlang:now/0.
-If the system time would jump, timers would time out at the wrong time.
+If the system time jumps, timers then time out at the wrong time.

-- +h size Sets the default heap size of processes to the size size. - +K true | false Enables or disables the kernel poll functionality if the emulator has kernel poll support.
-By default the kernel poll functionality is disabled.
-If the emulator doesn't have kernel poll support and the +K flag is passed to the emulator, a warning is issued at startup. - +l Displays info while loading code. - +M < subflag > < value > Memory allocator specific flags, see erts_alloc(3) [page 70] for further information. - +P Number Sets the maximum number of concurrent processes for this system.
-By default this value is 32768.
-The Number must be in the range [16, 268435456]. - +R ReleaseNumber Sets the compatibility mode.
+- +h Size Sets the default heap size of processes to the size Size. - +K true | false Enables or disables the kernel poll functionality if the emulator supports it.
+Default is false (disabled).
+If the emulator does not support kernel poll, and the +K flag is passed to the emulator, a warning is issued at startup. - +1 Enables auto load tracing, displaying info while loading code. - +MFlag Value Memory allocator specific flags, see erts_alloc(3) [page 80] for further information. - +P Number Sets the maximum number of concurrent processes for this system.
+Number must be in the range 16..134217727.
+Default is 32768. - +R ReleaseNumber Sets the compatibility mode.